|

 with just 662 votes for the English Democrats.

-A proposed boundary change will see an extra 8,446 (predominantly Conservative voting) voters from Keswick brought into the geographically distant Copeland seat.
+A Parliamentary boundary change saw an extra 8,446 voters from Keswick brought into the geographically distant Copeland seat.
 When Labour entered power in 1997, Dr Cunningham joined the Cabinet as Minister for Agriculture - he had previously served as an Under Secretary in the Department of Energy under Jim Callaghan in the 1970s.

-restaurants in the Tangier Street area.
-New Zest restaurant by
+in the Tangier Street area.
+New Zest restaurant by Harbour.
+Macdonalds outlet

-Wetherspoon's pub at the Bransty Arch.
-Heapos is akin to a fun
+near Safeways.
+J D Wetherspoon's pub at the Bransty Arch.
+Details

 of Cumbrian cinemas here